How to Become an Industrial Engineer

 Writing skills.
-Industrial engineers must create documentation for other professionals or for future reference.
-The documentation must be coherent and explain their thinking clearly so that others can understand the information.
+Industrial engineers must prepare documentation for other engineers or scientists, or for future reference.
+The documentation must be coherent and explain their thinking clearly so that the others can understand the information.

 - A passing score on the Fundamentals of Engineering (FE) exam

-Beginning industrial engineers usually work under the supervision of experienced engineers.
+Industrial engineers who are just starting out usually work under the supervision of experienced engineers.
 In large companies, new engineers also may receive formal training in classes or seminars.
-As beginning engineers gain knowledge and experience, they move to more difficult projects with greater independence to develop designs, solve problems, and make decisions.
+As beginning engineers gain knowledge and experience, they move on to more difficult projects with greater independence to develop designs, solve problems, and make decisions.

 Eventually, industrial engineers may advance to become technical specialists, such as quality engineers or facility planners.
 In that role, they supervise a team of engineers and technicians.
 Earning a master’s degree facilitates such specialization and thus advancement.